Astros vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Harold Ramirez will take the field against the Houston Astros and Alex Bregman on Tuesday at 6:40 PM ET in the second game of a three-game series at Tropicana Field.
+The Tampa Bay Rays and Taylor Walls will take on the Houston Astros and Jeremy Pena on Wednesday at 6:40 PM ET, in the final game of a three-game series at Tropicana Field.

-The Astros are listed as +145 moneyline underdogs in this matchup against the favorite Rays (-175).
-The over/under is 7.5 runs for the matchup.
+The Rays are the favorite in this one, at -135, while the underdog Astros have +110 odds to play spoiler.
+The over/under for the contest has been set at 9 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.